 Analog - A term often used by customers to refer to tobacco cigarettes.

-Automatic - A switch type found in our V3i and Vgo2 batteries.
+Automatic - A switch type found in our V3i batteries.
 Operates by inhaling through the cart or tank.
 The change in air pressure activates the battery, so the action mimics the action of smoking a cigarette.

 Battery - The power source of the device.
 Usually a lithium-ion cell, fitted inside an enclosure fitted with a 510 or 808 connector on top.
 Available in automatic, manual or variable voltage models, or IMR cells used in mods.

 Cart - A cartomizer, a commonly used delivery device.
 A metal cylinder filled with wadding, and a coil which heats up when fired by the battery.
 Typically used with cigalike batteries, such as our V3i range.

 Chimney - The chimney is the central air channel which runs up through the centre of the tank or cart.
 Vapour travels up through the chimney as you inhale.

 Clapton Coil - A type of coil build which most commonly uses two lengths of wire of different gauges, one wrapped around the other, like a guitar string.
 Great for increasing vapour and flavour production.